0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 | --------------------------------------------------------------------------- | ---------------------------------------------------------- | ------------------------ |
 | The main memory blocks from which the current 128 words in cache comes from | 128 words in cache, (cache lines / sets) 7bites addresable | byte off set in the word |

-So when the cpu asks to read the data in a certain addres, in order to know whether wa have the said data in the cache, we just check the the **incoming** request tag is the same as the one **currently loaded** into the cache (if yes, it's a **hit** !).
+So when the cpu asks to read the data in a certain address, in order to know whether wa have the said data in the cache, we just check the the **incoming** request tag is the same as the one **currently loaded** into the cache (if yes, it's a **hit** !).

 Here is the logic to determine the stall signal using the **CPU request** alongside the **cache table** signals.
 Note that there is a **register** at the end to ensure that the stall assertion is asynchronous but the de-assertion is synchronous to ensure all AXI transactions (we'll go over that in the next section) are finished before starting fetching new instructions.